 My undergraduate degree is in English from the University of Arizona.
 My graduate degree is in International Management from the "Thunderbird" School of Global Management.
+And these past 24 months of pandemic life, I've been working part-time on my master's in social work degree, learning alongside of and from the next-generation of community leaders.

 Over the years of serving diverse communities and important causes in the greater Southwest, my vocation has become the application of ethical and sound business principles and practices -- as well as the imperfect use of the diplomatic and rhetorical arts -- in leading high-impact organizations that serve neighbors across the whole spectrum of Maslow's hierarchy of need, from providing "safety-net" basic services to facilitating opportunities for under-served communities' self-actualizing achievement and for privileged communities' self-sacrificing contributions towards the greater good.